 - Subject must have back pain with radicular symptoms as evidenced by leg pain, which has been confirmed by history and physical exam.

-- Subject must have spondylolisthesis or scoliosis necessitating a Subject’s surgical procedure must involve disc(s) between L2 and S1.
+- Subject must have Degenerative Disc Disease confirmed by history and radiographic findings, stenosis, spondylolisthesis or scoliosis necessitating a Subject’s surgical procedure must involve disc(s) between L2 and S1.

-- Planned lumbar fusion at a one or two levels only.
+- Planned lumbar fusion at a one level only.

 - Subject is willing and able to participate in the study follow-up according to the protocol.